MihaiDavid05/Experimental-Analysis-of-Training-Deep-Networks-with-Very-Large-SGD-Batches/README.md

 Bla bla bla

 ### Environment setup
 For our experiments we used Google Colab.
+We provide the notebook under `OML_notebook.ipynb`.

 However, we also made our own local environment (CPU only).
 Tested configurations: